 Informational interviews are one of the best ways to clarify career goals, grow a professional network and uncover unadvertised jobs.
+Over 80% of jobs are never posted on a job board.
+We’re launching a course on finding those 80% of jobs.
+You can sign up for the course waitlist here.
 Having these conversations with other professionals can answer practical questions about positions in your field, make new contacts, and put you in front of hiring managers.

 Whether you schedule a handful of these meetings or dozens, here are 10 things you don’t want to do in an informational interview:

 Don’t come more than five minutes before an appointment.
 The person you’re meeting has other business.
 Instead, take a walk around the block or catch up on your email at a coffee shop.

 Offices are much less formal these days.
 Business casual works most of the time.
 Always know the office culture, however.
 And avoid being too casual.
 I once had someone show up in a sweat-soaked Spandex cycling jersey and shorts.

 Always offer to share your resume at the start of the meeting even when you’ve emailed it in advance.
 The person you’re seeing will be grateful to review it again and refresh their memory about your background.

 There’s no excuse for not reading the company website and LinkedIn profile of the person you’re asking for help.
 Doing so gives you the information you need to make the most of the conversation and signals you want to use the time well.

 Every informational interview must have a purpose.
 Your exact goals depend on your needs.
 These could include introducing yourself to leaders in your field, growing your professional network, and reconnecting with former colleagues.
 Be clear about what you want before you walk through the door.